 • Upper School Men of Color Heritage Affinity (MOCHA)

-An affinity group of students who identify as students of color, MOCHA hosts events, teach-ins and MXes.
-We additionally embark on field trips and have weekly meetings with food to enjoy our company!
+This group of students who identify as people of color hosts events, teach-ins and MXes, embarks on field trips and have weekly meetings with food to enjoy each other’s company!

 • Upper School Multi-Racial Affinity group (MRA)